arduino/docs-content/content/learn/06.hardware/nano-pcb-guide/nano-pcb-guide.md

 This method is useful for more robust applications, where the Nano board needs to be permanently attached.

-***Do not attempt to solder any Arduino Nano boards using the SMT (Surface Mount Technology) method.
-Since Arduino boards are shipped without anti-static bags, the board may absorb humidity which will cause issues during the SMT process.
-Boards should always be soldered manually.***
+***Do not attempt to solder any Arduino Nano boards shipped in single package using the reflow soldering method.
+Since Arduino boards are not shipped in a dry pack, the board may absorb humidity and is thus unsuitable for reflow process.
+Boards should always be soldered manually; in case you're interested in using the reflow soldering process for volume manufacturing, please [contact Arduino PRO](https://www.arduino.cc/pro/contact-us).***